dpTech-front/dpTech-front/README.md

-# Hi, I'm Daniel Prodigalidad 👋

-IT Administrator & Aspiring Linux System Administrator | Linux tinkerer, Vim/Neovim user | Embedded Systems & Robotics Enthusiast

-## About Me
+# Linux Home Lab

-I’ve been exploring Linux since high school, experimenting with Arch, Debian, Void (primary), Alpine, Gentoo, Ubuntu/Mint, and BSD.
-I enjoy customizing systems, from tiling window managers like bspwm, dwm, and Echinus to automating workflows with Bash and Vim/Neovim.
+Welcome to my personal Linux home lab repository.
+I’ve been exploring Linux since high school, starting from curiosity and system tinkering (some might call it an addiction 😏).
+Over the years, I’ve experimented with Arch Linux, Debian-based systems, Alpine Linux, Void Linux (primary), Gentoo, and older Ubuntu/Mint and BSD systems.
+I enjoy customizing systems, from tiling window managers like bspwm, dwm, and Echinus to automation with Bash and Vim/Neovim.

+This repository documents my hands-on practice in system administration, server setup, security hardening, workflow automation, and Linux environment customization.
+It serves as both a personal reference and a showcase of my practical skills.

-Alongside Linux, I explore programming, robotics, and embedded systems, with experience in Arduino, EV3, and science fair projects.
-Recently, I completed an IT Administrator internship, gaining practical experience in system administration, troubleshooting, and user support.
+Alongside Linux, I have a strong interest in programming, robotics, and embedded systems.
+I have experience with Arduino, EV3 robotics training, and science fair projects, building solutions that integrate software and hardware.

+I recently completed an IT Administrator internship, gaining hands-on experience in troubleshooting, user support, and managing IT systems.
+I’m now focused on transitioning into a Linux System Administration role and continuously improving my skills through personal projects and lab experimentation.

-## Current Focus
+## Current Projects
-- Building a personal Linux home lab: server setup, SSH hardening, firewall configuration, and automation
+- Linux server setup and configuration
+- SSH hardening and firewall setup
+- User management and permissions
+- Bash scripting for automation
-- Vim/Neovim custom workflows
+- Vim/Neovim custom workflow configurations
-- Tiling window manager configurations
+- Tiling window manager setups (bspwm, dwm, Echinus)
-- System optimization and scripting
+- Embedded system experiments (Arduino/EV3)

-## Skills
+## Tools & Environment
-- Linux: Arch, Void, Debian, Ubuntu, Alpine, Gentoo, BSD
+- Operating Systems: Void, Arch, Debian, Ubuntu, Alpine, Gentoo, BSD
 - Tools: Vim, Neovim, Bash, Git
-- IT Admin: System troubleshooting, user support, Windows & network administration
+- IT Skills: System administration, troubleshooting, network setup, Windows support
 - Embedded & Robotics: Arduino, EV3

+This repository is a work in progress, continuously updated with new projects, experiments, and configurations.
+Feel free to explore, connect, or reach out for collaboration!

 ## Connect
 - [LinkedIn](https://www.linkedin.com/in/daniel-prodigalidad)